Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-This morning we say goodbye to Reunion as we fly to the island of Nosy Be at the northern tip of Madagascar.
+This morning we say "see ya later" (literally) to Mayotte as we fly to the island of Nosy Be at the northern tip of Madagascar.
 This is the largest of Madagascar's offshore islands; the name Nosy Be simply means 'Big Island', also often referred to as "the Perfumed Isle".
 The whole island is a volcanic region characterized by basaltic lava flows that have given rise to fertile soils.

 Officially known as the Republic of Madagascar, this island nation comprises the island of Madagascar (the fourth-largest island in the world), as well as numerous smaller peripheral islands including Nosy Be.
 Following the prehistoric breakup of the supercontinent Gondwana, Madagascar split from India around 88 million years ago, allowing native plants and animals to evolve in relative isolation.
 Consequently, Madagascar is a biodiversity hotspot; over 90 percent of its wildlife is found nowhere else on Earth.
 Home to friendly, traditional peoples with traditional cultures, Madagascar has all the right ingredients for an unforgettable destination.